 Some of our more common questions are answered below.
-If we haven’t answered your question please fill out the form at the bottom of this page and we’ll get back to you asap.
+If we haven’t answered your question please fill out the gravity form at the bottom of this page and we’ll get back to you asap.

 What do I wear?

-It is highly recommended that clothing be form fitting so instructors can see the shape of your muscles and joints.
+It is highly recommended that clothing be form fitting so teachers can see the shape of your joints.
 Bare feet are preferred for all of our classes.

 What do I bring with me to a yoga class?

 It’s recommended that you use your own mat.
-This is, however, not required, as a mat can be provided for you free of charge.
 You are also more than welcome to leave your mat inside the studio.
 All yoga blocks, straps, bolsters and props will be provided for you during your class.
 If you need to borrow a mat, that’s so chill.
 Do it!

 Is One Style of Yoga Better or More Effective than Other Styles?

 Depending on one’s individual needs and personality type, there is a practice that may be more appropriate and effective than other practices.
 This doesn’t mean that one practice is better than another.
-If you want some advice on which class is best for you, please email us or call us so we can discuss your own individual needs.
+If you want some advice on which class is best for you, please email us or call us so we can discuss your life situation.

 Do I need to be flexible to practice yoga?

 No. But, your flexibility will improve in ways you can’t even imagine.
 A regular yoga practice can help you increase your flexibility in a very short span of time.
-Upon request, we will create a home practice for you that will help to speed up your progress.

 Is it safe to practice yoga when I'm pregnant?